 After eight or nine years of utilizing a high deductible health plan, Northwestern Mutual made the decision to implement the Tier 1 program to drive members to high performing providers.
 They are now in their third year of tiering.
 They have spent considerable time in reframing the value proposition of the Tier 1 program from a member’s perspective through education and communication (e.g. “It’s a win-win to use Premium providers”).

 Over the past five years, Northwestern Mutual’s medical trend has been coming in at a one-and-a-half percent compounded growth rate.
 Analysis shows year-over-year spend was down almost seven-and-a-half percent in 2018 – even though premium and plan design did not change.
-In order to receive a better premium and plan design, employees must commit to using Tier 1 providers.
-Eighty percent of members choose the Tier 1 premium plan.
+In order to receive a better premium and plan design, employees must select a Tier 1 primary care provider.
+Eighty percent of members’ chose a Tier 1 primary care provider for the 2019 plan year.

 Northwestern Mutual expects its Premium care provider utilization rate for 2018 to be in the ballpark of 60 percent.
 The remaining 40 percent of care includes a large percentage of utilization at on-site health centers.
 As an organization with $65 million in annual health care costs, they are looking forward to more opportunities to work with BHCG on additional employer solutions.